-Our aim in this was to lower the barrier to adoption of TG-263 nomenclature standardization that may facilitate data sharing.
+Our aim in this work was to lower the barrier to adoption of TG-263 nomenclature in English, Spanish, or French by disseminating standardization that may facilitate data sharing.
 We have developed a tool which runs on any Windows system to easily create TG-263-compliant structure template libraries.
 Our program can monitor folders and automatically add patient-specific structure sets, or create loadable RT structure/.xml templates.
+It presents a scalable solution focused on compatibility with all Treatment Planning Systems (TPS) utilizing the DICOM standard.

 Methods and Results